ska-telescope/developer.skatelescope.org/src/development_practices/ska_testing_policy_and_strategy.rst

 System-level tests are to be designed, implemented and maintained by development teams and/or groups of testers belonging to different teams.
-In the latter case, testers should come from the teams that contributed one or more components making up the system.
+In the latter case, testers should come from the teams that contributed one or more components of the system under test.

 The **product owner of the System Team** or a **feature/capability owner** might act as a coordinator of the development.